buwilliams/recipes/DESIGN.md

 ## Todo

+- Deploy project on Heroku (Go and Nuxt)
 - Setup ESLint
 - UI: Sign-up / sign-in page
 - UI: Landing page for user (search for recipe, list of recipes, delete recipe, create new recipe)